 This Android factory reset will not touch your internal memory or external memory card.
 Moreover, downloaded games additional files on the external memory not change.
 If you need to keep your SMS, call logs, it’s better to backup them.
 Otherwise, you will lose them.
 You can follow my Titanium Backup tutorial.
 If you don’t have the root permission, you can use this SMS, call logs backup tutorial.

 How to factory reset Android phone, tablet with Settings option.

 - Tap “Factory Reset”.

 - Then confirm the action by tapping “Reset Everything”.

 - Now your device will be rebooted.

-Some Android devices have a build in stock recovery.
-Such as Samsung, Oppo.
-If you devise has a such an option, you can use it.
-This recovery doesn’t support touch screen.
+All the Android devices have a built-in recovery.
+No matter if you have a Samsung, Oppo, LG, Huawei, Xiaomi, or Sony device.
+If your device has such an option, you can use it.
+This recovery doesn’t support the touch screen.
 The user has to use volume keys for navigation and home or power buttons for selections.

 - Boot into the recovery.